-The contractual arrangements will allow Enyoc to develop the residual of the site for commercial purposes, over several stages, which may include facilities such as seniors living apartments, retail shops and a supermarket, cinema, hotel, nightclub, child care centre and gymnasium.
+Enyoc will develop the residual of the site for commercial purposes, over several stages, which may include facilities such as seniors living apartments, retail shops and a supermarket, cinema, hotel, nightclub, child care centre and gymnasium.